Quansight/Quansight-website/apps/labs/posts/pep-517-build-system-popularity.md

 The three next top ranking build system families are Poetry (8.4% packages), Hatchling (6.5% packages) and Flit (3.8%).
 Build systems other than the four already mentioned amount for 2.6% of packages.
-They include both generic Python build systems (such as `pdm-backend`), as well as more specialized tools such as:
+They include builds systems primarily focused on pure Python packages (such as `pdm-backend`), as well as tools specialized for packages with compiled code:

 - Maturin — used to build Rust packages (1.1%)